vyos/vyos-documentation/docs/vpn/sstp.rst

   * **local**: All authentication queries are handled locally.

-.. cfgcmd:: set vpn sstp network-settings client-ip-settings gateway-address <gateway>
+.. cfgcmd:: set vpn sstp gateway-address <gateway>

   Specifies single `<gateway>` IP address to be used as local address of PPP interfaces.

-.. cfgcmd:: set vpn sstp network-settings client-ip-settings subnet <subnet>
+.. cfgcmd:: set vpn sstp client-ip-pool subnet <subnet>

   Use `<subnet>` as the IP pool for all connecting clients.

-.. cfgcmd:: set vpn sstp network-settings client-ipv6-pool prefix <address> mask <number-of-bits>
+.. cfgcmd:: set vpn sstp client-ipv6-pool prefix <address> mask <number-of-bits>

   Use this comand to set the IPv6 address pool from which an SSTP client will get an IPv6 prefix of your defined length (mask) to terminate the